 Some people immigrate to Montreal for educational purposes.
 Montreal is home to two very well respected and famous universities, Concordia and McGill.
 Concordia University has an amazing MBA program while McGill is known for its Law and Medicine.
 Both universities have excellent programs and welcome hundreds of international students every year.

 What happens after you graduate?
-Montreal plays a significant role in Canada’s economy and is a thriving center of commerce, technology, global affairs, culture, finance, and technology.
+Montreal plays a significant role in Canada’s economy and is a thriving centre of commerce, technology, global affairs, culture, finance, and technology.
 Companies such as Google, Facebook, Microsoft Research, etc. all have a presence in the city.

 As the largest inland port around the world, the Port of Montreal is a key player in Canada’s imports and exports.
-The port handles over 25 million tonnes of cargo every year and transports a host of things including grain, consumer goods, petroleum, etc. Going hand in hand with the ships are trains and the headquarters of the Canadian National Railway are located in Montreal.
+The port handles over 25 million tonnes of cargo every year and transports a host of things including grain, consumer goods, petroleum, etc. Going hand in hand with the ships are trains and the headquarters of the Canadian National Railway is located in Montreal.

 How to Move to Montreal, Quebec

 Being such a culturally diverse, affordable, and beautiful city, Montreal is rapidly becoming a destination of choice for new immigrants.
 Lots of those who immigrate to Montreal come from French-speaking countries.
 However, as mentioned above, the population of Montreal is beautifully diverse.